 Council will guide action

-We have established the Heart & Stroke stroke council, a team of 10-12 members — half researchers and half community members.
-The community members bring a range of backgrounds including lived experience of stroke (either themselves or in a loved one), policy, technology, philanthropy, health care and more.
+The Heart & Stroke stroke council — half researchers and half community members — bring a range of backgrounds including lived experience of dementia or other cognitive problems (either themselves or in a loved one), policy, technology, philanthropy, and health care.

-Starting in late 2017, they will spend the next two years considering priorities and opportunities in preventing, treating and managing stroke.
+Starting in January 2018, they will spend two years considering priorities and opportunities in preventing, treating, managing and recovering from stroke.

 Their knowledge and input will guide Heart & Stroke in determining how we can deliver the greatest impact for Canadians living with stroke, and their families.